w41l/wlskde/README.md

 1. Clone this repository
    git clone https://github.com/w41l/wlskde.git

-2. Change into gnome and run:
+2. Change directory into wlskde and run:
    ./kde.SlackBuild

 3. By default the build script WILL NOT upgrade already installed